diegofariasc/cancer_patient_search_engine/README.md

 You may find the API endpoints, along with their input parameters and expected outputs, on the SwaggerHub page: [https://app.swaggerhub.com/apis/FARIASCODIEGO/SearchCancerAPI/1.0.0](https://app.swaggerhub.com/apis/FARIASCODIEGO/SearchCancerAPI/1.0.0).
 This API is public and requires no authentication.

 In the SwaggerHub portal, there is a "Try it out" option that allows you to call the endpoint directly without needing to write any code.
 Alternatively, if you're having difficulties accessing SwaggerHub, you can find the complete API documentation in the `APIDescription.html` file.
 This file can be opened in any web browser.

+##### Tutorial
+A simple video tutorial has been created and added to Illinois Media Space.
+Reviewers can access it following this url: https://mediaspace.illinois.edu/media/t/1_y2f1n4vk

 ## System implementation